ximon18/fortvalidator/fortvalidator/README.md

 ## Examples

 The examples below show how to use the Docker image to run the FORT Validator per the FORT Validator [Basic Usage](https://nicmx.github.io/FORT-validator/run.html) instructions.
-These examples assume that you have the necessary TAL files in your `/tmp/tals` directory.

 ### FORT Validator as an RTR server